 The purpose of assignments is to develop skill and measure progress.
 Letting someone else do the work for which another student takes credit defeats the purpose of education and may lead to serious charges.

 7.2.8 Never falsifying a record

 Students must never falsify a record of any kind, nor permit another person to do so.
 Academic records are regularly audited and students whose grades have been altered put their entire grade history at risk.
 Students should keep copies of work they hand in to protect themselves from loss.

 7.2.9 Never fabricating

 Students must not fabricate data, citations, experimental results or any other activity-derived work.
-Also, students must not fabricate any medical or other documentation used to support a test rewrite, extension, or other request for special consideration.
+Students must not fabricate any medical or other documentation used to support a test rewrite, extension, or other request for special consideration.
 Fabrication also includes but is not limited to documentation related to co-op jobs, placements, employer or placement supervisor evaluation or signatures.

 7.2.10 Always telling the truth